kxwu222/sitemap-generator/SUPABASE_SETUP.md

 -- Enable Row Level Security (RLS)
 ALTER TABLE comments ENABLE ROW LEVEL SECURITY;

--- Policy: Users can read all comments for shared sitemaps CREATE POLICY "Users can read comments for shared sitemaps" ON comments FOR SELECT
+-- Policy: Users can read all comments for shared sitemaps (works for everyone, including anonymous) CREATE POLICY "Allow read comments for shared sitemaps" ON comments FOR SELECT
   USING (
     EXISTS (